-CHAD HUMMEL is a partner based in Sidley’s Century City office and a member of the Commercial Litigation and Disputes, Antitrust and White Collar practices.
+CHAD HUMMEL is a partner based in Sidley’s Century City office and a member of the Commercial Litigation and Disputes, Antitrust, and White Collar practices.
 He is also a co-leader of the firm’s national trial practice.
-Chad is a Fellow of the American College of Trial Lawyers and has been listed each year since 2006 in The Best Lawyers in America (2006 – 2022).
-He is ranked in the 2021 edition of Chambers USA in Litigation: General Commercial - California, and described as a “highly respected litigator who receives particular plaudits for his courtroom prowess” with clients stating “he's focused on obtaining long-term goals, while at the same time developing and implementing a short-term strategy that was efficient and effective.
-He's a vigorous advocate and a strategic thinker.”
-Chad is also recognized in the 2020 edition of Benchmark Litigation and was profiled in the Los Angeles Business Journal as a “Leader of Influence: Litigators & Trial Lawyers” (2020 – 2021).
+He is a Fellow of the American College of Trial Lawyers and has been listed each year since 2006 in The Best Lawyers in America (2006 – 2022).
+He is ranked in the 2021-2022 editions of Chambers USA in Litigation: General Commercial – California, and described as a “highly respected litigator who receives particular plaudits for his courtroom prowess” with clients stating “he’s focused on obtaining long-term goals, while at the same time developing and implementing a short-term strategy that was efficient and effective.
+He’s a vigorous advocate and a strategic thinker” (2021).
+Chad is also recognized in the 2020 edition of Benchmark Litigation and was profiled in the Los Angeles Business Journal as a “Leader of Influence: Litigators & Trial Lawyers” (2020 – 2022).

 Chad has successfully tried civil and criminal cases in the entertainment, media, hospitality, sports, technology, healthcare, financial services, mortgage banking, real estate, airline, video game, and telecommunications industries.
 For such prominent companies as IMAX, DIRECTV, AT&T, Fox, NBCUniversal, Sony Pictures, Steve Madden, Ticketmaster, IAC, Aetna, Guaranteed Rate, Fashion Nova, Cardinal Financial, Accor Hotels, Hewlett-Packard, American Airlines, Tenet Healthcare, Avis, and Intuit, he has successfully litigated complex commercial cases and class actions antitrust, intellectual property (including patent infringement, idea theft, trade secrets, First Amendment, and right of publicity), consumer protection defense, false advertising and unfair competition, breach of fiduciary duty, profit participation, data theft, RICO, and constitutional issues.